-The ideas of the Renaissance masters was not to continue repeating the same ideas and methods but rather to continue pushing forward and create the new and unexpected and to challenge the perception of what art is.
+The ideas of the Renaissance masters was not to continue repeating the same ideas and methods but rather to continue pushing forward and create the new and unexpected and to challenge the perception of what art is while paying tribute to those that came before them.
 Contemporary art aims to push the boundaries of these accepted ideas and move away from the past to create the present.
-With this in mind, I will be commencing a new series here on my blog to highlight the artists, designers and creative minds of present day Florence.
+With this in mind, I will be conducting a series of interviews here on my blog to highlight the artists, designers and creative minds of present day Florence

-In conjunction with our facebook group Creative People in Florence, I will be conducting a series of interviews with our group members.
+In conjunction with our facebook group Creative People in Florence, I will be conducting these interviews with our group members.
 In the coming months I hope to be able to interview each member who is currently living in Florence as a way of highlighting their wide range of talents.
-The questions will be exactly the same for each artist/designer and creative person, what I find fascinating however, are the similarities as well as the differences in the answers.
+The questions will be exactly the same for each artist/designer and creative person, what is fascinating are the similarities as well as the differences in the answers.

 Tell us a little bit about yourself:

 I grew up in Michigan, where I spent my summers camping in the U.P., collecting rocks on the beach and seed pods in the woods.
 This is where my love of nature was born.
 I could spend hours examining the things I collected, studying all the tiny little details.
 It amazed me how the littlest things in nature could be so beautiful and intricate.
 So complex that it makes you realize everything has its purpose.